List of works by Chimamanda Ngozi Adichie

 Chimamanda Ngozi Adichie is widely considered the 21st century successor of Nigerian writer Chinua Achebe, and one of the most esteemed writers of postcolonial feminist literature.

-Chimamanda Ngozi Adichie is a Nigerian writer who won the 2007 Women's Prize for Fiction.
-She is best known for her novels, poems, and short stories, which are often set in Nsukka, Enugu State, Nigeria, where she was raised.
+Chimamanda Ngozi Adichie (born 15 September 1977) is a Nigerian writer who won the 2007 Women's Prize for Fiction.
+She is best known for her novels, poems and short stories, which are often set in Nsukka, Enugu State, Nigeria, where she was raised.

-By 13, Adichie had started analysing stories by her father James Nwoye Adichie including the ones about Biafra.
-At 20, she made her debut as a published writer with the poetry collection "Decisions", published in 1997, followed by a play, For the Love of Biafra in 1998.
+By the age of 13, Adichie had started analysing stories by her father James Nwoye Adichie, including ones about Biafra.
+At 20, she made her debut as a published writer with the 1997 poetry collection Decisions, followed by a play, For the Love of Biafra, in 1998.
 She gained critical recognition with the release of her first novel Purple Hibiscus, published in the United States on 30 October 2003 by Algonquin Books.
 It took Adichie four years to research and write her second novel, Half of a Yellow Sun, published in 2006.
 She wrote Americanah, her third novel published in 2013 and Dream Count, her fourth novel published in 2025.
 She also wrote Mama's Sleeping Scarf, her first children's picture book published in 2023.

-Adichie is a prolific short story writer, and many of her short stories were written in her short story collection, The Thing Around Your Neck, published in 2009.
+Adichie is a prolific writer of short stories, many of which were compiled in her collection The Thing Around Your Neck, published in 2009.
 She has written two book-length essays We Should All Be Feminists and Dear Ijeawele, or A Feminist Manifesto in Fifteen Suggestions.
 She has also written several short essays on topics ranging from postcolonialism to feminism.

-She has earned many accolades for her works including National Book Critics Circle Award, MacArthur Fellowship, and induction into the American Academy of Arts and Sciences.
+Among the many accolades that Adichie has earned for her works are the National Book Critics Circle Award, MacArthur Fellowship, and induction into the American Academy of Arts and Sciences.